Rendering Strategies

 // ⚠️ Accessing cookies triggers the Automatic Static Bailout

-// This page will now be rendered on every request (SSR)
+// This page will now be rendered on every request (dynamic)

 const token = ctx.req.cookies.session_token;